hoplon/hoplon/README.md

 # Hoplon

-Hoplon is a set of tools and libraries for making web application front ends.
-It has no server side component but can be used with any back end available.
+Hoplon is a set of tools and libraries for making web applications.

 ### Example